GOP Health Repeal Is an Immoral Affront to the American People

 The Republican health care bill slated for vote this week is an astounding immoral affront to the American people.
 It would strip tens of millions of health insurance and raise the costs for millions more, while claiming to protect them.
 It’s so bad, even its authors can only defend it with lies, evasions and flimflam.

-The bill, known as Graham-Cassidy for its lead Senate co-sponsors, would savage Medicaid, leaving the most vulnerable in our society – the poor, the disabled, and the elderly – at gave risk.
+The bill, known as Graham-Cassidy for its lead Senate co-sponsors, would savage Medicaid, leaving the most vulnerable in our society – the poor, the disabled, and the elderly – at grave risk.
 It does nothing to address the obscene price gouging by drug and insurance companies.

 It has no support from Democrats.
 With a third Republican Senator – Maine’s Susan Collins – announcing her opposition, it may lack the votes.
 Yet 49 Republican Senators still are lined up to vote for this misbegotten bill, which was cooked up behind closed doors.